International trade theory: Unemployment in international trade situations

 Unemployment is closely related to international trade.
 Four generations of trade theories assumed full employment as one of initial conditions and could not treat unemployment.
 Shiozawa, based on his discovery of a new definition of regular international value, succeeded to construct a new theory that permits unemployment.

+Effects on democracy

+International trade can increase economic inequality in a country while strengthening democratic and rule of law institutions in underdeveloped democracies.
+International trade between democracies can prevent democratic backsliding and international trade between democracies and autocracies can stabilize autocracies.
+International organizations can apply democracy promotion to international trade agreements.